A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: Introduction

-The weighted counting problems just described are asking for computing results whose size is always bounded by a polynomial in the input size.
+\mg{For} the weighted counting problems just described \mg{(that is, problems with integer weights)} \mg{the output size} is always bounded by a polynomial in the input size.
 In this case, the corresponding decision variants remain in $\PP$.
 However, this is not necessarily the case for weighted counting problems when one allows weights to be taken from real or even rational numbers.
 In spite of that, we show that computing arbitrarily good additive approximations for these problems is a $\SharpP$-equivalent problem.
-Regarding the corresponding decision problems, it is shown that the superclass of $\PP$ which allows rational weights (we will later denote it as $\WDPQ$) can decide the halting problem, and hence strictly contains $\PP$.
+Regarding the corresponding decision problems, it is shown that the superclass of $\PP$ which allows rational weights (we will later define it as $\WDPQ$) contains the halting problem, and hence strictly contains $\PP$.

 We also address the relations between complexity classes of weighted counting problems and those of quantum computation.
-We show that weighted counting can be used to represent the acceptance probability of a quantum Turing machine in a very natural way.
-Based on this observation, it is possible to derive complexity results regarding quantum computation using very simplified proofs.
-For instance, we are able to show that $\BQP \subseteq \AWPP$ \cite{DBLP:journals/jcss/FortnowR99} using a very simple and short argumentation ($\BQP$ is the class of decision problems that can be solved by a quantum Turing machine with bounded error probability \cite{bernstein1993quantum} and $\AWPP$ is a quite restricted gap definable counting class and the best known classical upper bound for $\BQP$ \cite{DBLP:journals/jcss/FennerFK94}).
-Finally, we give a short and intuitive proof of the recently published result that quantum Turing machines with bounded error can be simulated in a time- and space-efficient way using randomized algorithms with unbounded error that have access to random access memory \cite{DBLP:journals/toc/MelkebeekW12}.
+We show that weighted counting can be used to represent the acceptance probability of a quantum Turing machine in a natural way.
+Based on this observation, it is possible to derive complexity results regarding quantum computation using \mg{arguably simple} proofs.
+For instance, we are able to show that $\BQP \subseteq \AWPP$ \cite{DBLP:journals/jcss/FortnowR99} using a short argumentation ($\BQP$ is the class of decision problems that can be solved by a quantum Turing machine with bounded error probability \cite{bernstein1993quantum} and $\AWPP$ is a quite restricted gap definable counting class and the best known classical upper bound for $\BQP$ \cite{DBLP:journals/jcss/FennerFK94}).
+Finally, we give an intuitive proof of the \mg{relatively recent} result that quantum Turing machines with bounded error can be simulated in a time- and space-efficient way using randomized algorithms with unbounded error that have access to random access memory \cite{DBLP:journals/toc/MelkebeekW12}.